Jaypwee/Creato/README.md

 This project will be a web-app.
 The frontend will be based on React from the CRA v5 boilerplate.
 Additional packages such as redux, react-router, styled-components, and more will be used.
 Also, a charting library based on SVG, D3, will be used for creating graphs.

-A websocket will be used to communicate between the client and the trading engine
+A websocket will be used to communicate between the client and the trading engine(WIP)

 Rest of the APIs will be throught HTTPS protocol.